TeachBooks/teachbooks-sphinx-tippy/README.md

 - Default loading method of _defer_ changed to _None_ for supporting JavaScript.
 - Default support for [TeachBooks Sphinx Grasple](https://github.com/TeachBooks/Sphinx-Grasple-public) such that images are shown (as iframes are not loaded).

-Future differences with Sphinx-tippy are:

-- Addition of a directive _repeat_ to show content explicity.

 ## What does it do?

 You can see how the this works in the [example book](https://teachbooks.io/TeachBooks-sphinx-tippy-Example).